-1. [Name of Insurer or Risk Retention Group], [the "Insurer" or "Group"], as identified above, hereby certifies that it has issued liability insurance covering the following underground storage tank(s):
+1. {Name of Insurer or Risk Retention Group}, {the "Insurer" or "Group"}, as identified above, hereby certifies that it has issued liability insurance covering the following underground storage tank(s) ("UST(s)"):

-[List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
-If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to subsection 22a-449 (d)-102 (b) of these regulations, or the corresponding state requirement, and the name and address of the facility.]

-for [insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; in accordance with and subject to the limits of liability, exclusions, conditions, and other terms of the policy; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location] arising from operating the underground storage tank(s) identified above.
+{List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
+If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to [subsection 22a-449 (d)-102 (b) of these regulations, or the corresponding state requirement] section 22a-449(d)-102 (b) of these regulations, or the corresponding state requirement] section 22a-449(d)-114 of the Regulations of Connecticut State Agencies ("RCSA"), and the name and address of the facility of sinsert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; in accordance with and subject to the limits of liability, exclusions, conditions, and other terms of the policy; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location arising from operating the [underground storage tank(s)] UST(s) identified above.

-The limits of liability are [insert the dollar amount of the "each occurrence" and "annual aggregate" limits of the Insurer's or Group's liability; if the amount of coverage is different for different types of coverage or for different underground storage tanks or locations, indicate the amount of coverage for each type of coverage and/or for each underground storage tank or location], exclusive of legal defense costs, which are subject to a separate limit under the policy.
-This coverage is provided under [policy number].
-The effective date of said policy is [date].
+The limits of liability are {insert the dollar amount of the "each occurrence" and "annual aggregate" limits of the Insurer's or Group's liability; if the amount of coverage is different for different types of coverage or for different [underground storage tank(s)] USTs or locations, indicate the amount of coverage for each type of coverage and/or for each [underground storage tank] UST or location}, exclusive of legal defense costs, which are subject to a separate limit under the policy.
+This coverage is provided under {policy number}.
+The effective date of said policy is {date}.

-- 2. The ["Insurer" or "Group"] further certifies the following with respect to the insurance described in Paragraph 1: - a.
-Bankruptcy or insolvency of the insured shall not relieve the ["Insurer" or "Group"] of its obligations under the policy to which this certificate applies. - b.
-The ["Insurer" or "Group"] is liable for the payment of amounts within any deductible applicable to the policy to the provider of corrective action or a damaged third-party, with a right of reimbursement by the insured for any such payment made by the ["Insurer" or "Group"].
-This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in subsections 22a-449 (d)-109 (f) to (m), inclusive, of these regulations. - c.
-Whenever requested by [a Director of an implementing agency], the ["Insurer" or "Group"] agrees to furnish to [the Director] a signed duplicate original of the policy and all endorsements. - d.
-Cancellation or any other termination of the insurance by the ["Insurer" or "Group"], except for non-payment of premium or misrepresentation by the insured, shall be effective only upon written notice and only after the expiration of 60 days after a copy of such written notice is received by the insured.
-Cancellation for non-payment of premium or misrepresentation by the insured shall be effective only upon written notice and only after expiration of a minimum of 10 days after a copy of such written notice is received by the insured.
+- 2. The {"Insurer" or "Group"} further certifies the following with respect to the insurance described in Paragraph 1: - a.
+Bankruptcy or insolvency of the insured shall not relieve the {"Insurer" or "Group"} of its obligations under the policy to which this certificate applies. - b.
+The {"Insurer" or "Group"} is liable for the payment of amounts within any deductible applicable to the policy to the provider of corrective action or a damaged third-party, with a right of reimbursement by the insured for any such payment made by the {"Insurer" or "Group"}.
+This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in subsections 22a-449(d)-109[(f) to (m), inclusive, of these regulations] (e) to (j), inclusive, of the RCSA. - c.
+Whenever requested by [{a Director of an implementing agency}] the Commissioner of Energy and Environmental Protection, the {"Insurer" or "Group"} agrees to furnish to the Commissioner a signed duplicate original of the policy and all endorsements. - d.
+Cancellation or any other termination of the insurance by the {"Insurer" or "Group"}, except for non-payment of premium or misrepresentation by the insured, shall be effective only upon written notice and only after the expiration of 60 days after a copy of such written notice is received by the insured and the Commissioner.
+Cancellation for non-payment of premium or misrepresentation by the insured shall be effective only upon written notice and only after expiration of a minimum of 10 days after a copy of such written notice is received by the insured and the Commissioner.

-[Insert for claims-made policies:
+{Insert for claims-made policies: